Charlotte, NC Law Firm

 Initial Meeting With Your Attorney

 During your initial meeting, you and your attorney you will discuss, in detail, the circumstances which caused your injury(s).
 You can prepare for your meeting by gathering documents which will be very helpful.
 For instance, if your injury arose from an automobile crash, bring a copy of the police report with you.
-You can call your local police department for instructions on how to obtain a copy of the police report if you do not have one.
+Don't have your police report?
+Check out our guide on how to obtain your Charlotte police incident report online.

 Bring any medical records, bills, and any other documentation you have related to your injuries.
 It is also helpful to bring a list of all your medical providers, past and present, along with their contact information.
 Bring any pictures and/or videos you may have relating your injuries.
 Using the example above, bring any pictures you may have of the vehicles involved, as well as the accident scene and surrounding area.
 Crash repair estimates are often misleading and do not reflect the full amount of vehicle damage.